THEORY OF

 At the root of our climate crisis is an infrastructure that exhausts 39% of our carbon emissions and demands 40% of our energy production.

-At the root of housing, transportation and economic injustice there are remnants of redlining and convents that continue to extract wealth and codify structural or de facto segregation.
+At the root of housing, transportation, and economic injustice there are remnants of redlining and covenants that continue to extract wealth and codify structural or de facto segregation.

 At the root of the unjust policing is a prison industrial complex sustained by spaces that extract human dignity and economic potential from marginalized people in the name of profit.